Home Theater Speakers Under $1000: Buyer's Guide

 Frequently Asked Questions

-Is the Logitech Z906 good enough for a dedicated home theater room?
+Is the Logitech Z906 still a competitive home theater system?

-Can I use the REL T/7x as the only subwoofer in a 5.1 system?
+Can I use the REL T/7x with an all-in-one powered speaker system?

-Does the NOTABRICK speaker work as part of a home theater surround array?
+Does the NOTABRICK Bluetooth speaker work as a home theater speaker?

 Where to Buy